Year 5 Athletics Lesson 6

 How to play:

-- If a player is tagged, they must freeze.
+- If tagged, players must freeze.

 Extension: 1) Tagged players become taggers.
 2) Players can release teammates who are frozen by giving them a high five.